awslabs/homomorphic-implementors-toolkit/README.md

 Developing a homomorphic circuit requires a scheme to _encode_ function inputs as CKKS ciphertexts.
 Depending on the complexity of the encoding scheme, a developer may end up writing many "assembly" instructions: higher level instructions composed of native instructions that operate on encoded plaintexts.
 HIT provides this type of API for linear algebra operations based on the framework described in [this paper](https://eprint.iacr.org/2020/1483).
 Using this API, it is easy for a developer to create a circuit for a function based on linear algebra.
 It handles encoding of linear algebra objects, and provides high-level "assembly" instructions for linear algebra operations.

 ### CKKS Parameters
 Homomorphic encryption schemes require many parameters which interact in complex ways to affect security.
 HIT helps developers by exposing APIs that are oriented towards the computation.
 First, HIT helps developers get some basic parameter requirements based on the circuit, such as the circuit depth and estimated scale.
 Based on these circuit parameters, HIT selects HE parameters which meet the desired computation requirements and also provide adequate security by default.
 When using the homomorphic evaluator, HIT targets 128-bit security by default.
 However, this limits parameters to those standardized in http://homomorphicencryption.org/white_papers/security_homomorphic_encryption_white_paper.pdf.
-Since some applications will require larger parameters, users can use non-standard parameters at their own risk with the `use_seal_params=false` flag when creating CKKS parameters.
+Since some applications will require larger parameters, users can use non-standard parameters at their own risk with the `use_standard_params=false` flag when creating CKKS parameters.

 ### Deploying a Homomorphic Function
 A homomorphic function is typcially deployed in a client/server model: